United Front (Colombia): Ideology

 Specific demands of the movement included an agrarian reform which would ensure that "the land will belong to the one who directly farms it."
 In the spirit of the Cuban reforms, United Front adds that "no land will be purchased.
 What is considered necessary for the common good of the people will be expropriated without compensation."
 Another demand was also an urban reform that would abolish landlords and ensure that "all the inhabitants of the houses in the cities and towns will become owners of the houses in which they live".
 The movement also demanded redistribution of wealth from the richest to the poorest through taxes and confiscations, as well as a comprehensive program of nationalization to make the Colombian industries state-owned.
 United Front also promised "an integral and progressive programme of social security to guarantee to the population the right to health and medical care" as well maintaining the Colombian military, but "without excessive siphoning off of the funds necessary for the health and education of Colombians".

 The movement envisioned a broad coalition of many social groups and political movements.
 It argued: "our common goals: against the oligarchy and United States domination; for the winning of power by the people".
 The movement appealed to Catholics and Communists specifically, but also stated that it sought to work "with all independent revolutionaries and revolutionaries of other convictions".
-A specific proposal of the United Front was for Catholis and Communists to unite together for the common cause:
+A specific proposal of the United Front was for Catholics and Communists to unite together for the common cause:

 Why do we Catholics fight the communists - the people with whom it is said we have most antagonism - over the question of whether the soul is mortal or is immortal instead of agreeing that hunger is indeed mortal?
 Certainly, we Catholics who ourselves want the church to be poor are not going to fight with those who are against a rich church.

-Over time, the United Front became increasingly radical and communist-oriented as Torres embraced Marxism-Leninism.
+Over time, the United Front became increasingly radical and socialist-oriented as Torres' views shifted closer to Marxism-Leninism.
 By late summer 1965, the United Front rejected the participation in bourgeois elections, writing that it would be futile:

 We must not allow ourselves to be misled by the myth of elections, unless the popular class controls the electoral system, presents a programme of fundamental change of the institutions, breaks up the present political power system so that the majority constitutes the main pressure group and determines the policy and makes the decisions of the government.

 Shortly before its dissolution, the United Front called for a violent revolution that would install a socialist state in Colombia.
 Torres argued that the Catholic Church's doctrine of just war provided the moral justification for violent revolution: